Boris Cmiljanić

-Boris Cmiljanić (Борис Цмиљанић, born 17 March 1996) is a Montenegrin professional footballer who plays as a forward for Liga II club Sepsi OSK.
+Boris Cmiljanić (Борис Цмиљанић, born 17 March 1996) is a Montenegrin professional footballer who plays as a forward for Liga I club Sepsi OSK.

 Club career

 Budućnost Podgorica

 After spending years in the club's youth system, Cmiljanić made his professional debut with Budućnost Podgorica at the age of 16.
 At the beginning of the 2013-14 season, he was sidelined for three months due to injury.

 PSV

 On 16 June 2014 it was announced that Cmiljanić signed with PSV Eindhoven on a three-year contract after several trials and negotiations.
 He made his professional debut as Jong PSV player in the second division on 9 August 2014 against Achilles '29.
 He replaced Elvio van Overbeek after 77 minutes in a 2–0 home win.

 Huesca

 On 4 July 2016, Cmiljanić signed a three-year contract with Spanish Segunda División side Huesca, as a free agent.
 He made his debut for the club on 20 August, in a 0–0 away draw against Alcorcón.

 On 15 January 2017, after appearing rarely, Cmiljanić was loaned to Segunda División B club Atlético Levante UD until June.
 On 14 September, he cut ties with the club.